etiennestuder/teamcity-build-scan-plugin/README.md

     - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to _true_ if your Gradle Enterprise instance is using a self-signed certificate
     - `buildScanPlugin.gradle-enterprise.extension.custom.coordinates` - the coordinates of a custom extension that has a transitive dependency on the Gradle Enterprise Maven Extension
-    - `buildScanPlugin.buildScanPlugin.ccud.extension.custom.coordinates` - the coordinates of a custom Common Custom User Data Maven Extension or of a custom extension that has a transitive dependency on it
+    - `buildScanPlugin.ccud.extension.custom.coordinates` - the coordinates of a custom Common Custom User Data Maven Extension or of a custom extension that has a transitive dependency on it
     - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for _Command Line_ build steps; by default only steps using the _Maven_ runner are enabled
     - `buildScanPlugin.log-parsing.enabled` - use log parsing to extract Build Scan urls (if the default mechanism for capturing Build Scan links is not working)